WhatsApp: 2014–2015

-On February 19, 2014, one year after a venture capital financing round at a $1.5 billion valuation, Facebook, Inc. (now Meta Platforms) announced it was acquiring WhatsApp for US$19 billion, its largest acquisition to date.
+On February 19, 2014, one year after the venture capital financing round at a $1.5 billion valuation, Facebook, Inc. (now Meta Platforms) agreed to acquire the company for US$19 billion, its largest acquisition to date.
 At the time, it was the largest acquisition of a venture-capital-backed company in history.
 Sequoia Capital received an approximate 5,000% return on its initial investment.
-Facebook, which was advised by Allen & Co, paid $4 billion in cash, $12 billion in Facebook shares, and, advised by Morgan Stanley, an additional $3 billion in restricted stock units granted to WhatsApp's founders Koum and Acton.
+Facebook, paid $4 billion in cash, $12 billion in Facebook shares, and an additional $3 billion in restricted stock units granted to WhatsApp's founders Koum and Acton.
 Employee stock was scheduled to vest over four years subsequent to closing.
 Days after the announcement, WhatsApp users experienced a loss of service, leading to anger across social media.

 The acquisition was influenced by the data provided by Onavo, Facebook's research app for monitoring competitors and trending usage of social activities on mobile phones, as well as startups that were performing "unusually well".

 The acquisition caused many users to try, or move to, other message services.
-Telegram claimed that it acquired 8 million new users; and Line, 2 million.
+Telegram claimed that it acquired 8 million new users. and Line, 2 million.

 At a keynote presentation at the Mobile World Congress in Barcelona in February 2014, Facebook CEO Mark Zuckerberg said that Facebook's acquisition of WhatsApp was closely related to the Internet.org vision.
-A TechCrunch article said about Zuckerberg's vision:The idea, he said, is to develop a group of basic internet services that would be free of charge to use – 'a 911 for the internet.'
+A TechCrunch article said about Zuckerberg's vision:The idea, he said, is to develop a group of basic internet services that would be free of charge to use – "a 911 for the internet".
 These could be a social networking service like Facebook, a messaging service, maybe search and other things like weather.
 Providing a bundle of these free of charge to users will work like a gateway drug of sorts – users who may be able to afford data services and phones these days just don't see the point of why they would pay for those data services.
 This would give them some context for why they are important, and that will lead them to pay for more services like this – or so the hope goes.